dr-victoire/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 * project 4 - prints a string in reverse
 * project 5 - reverses a string
 * project 6 - prints every other character of a string starting with the first character
+* project 8 - prints the elementsof an array